 The Art of Haiku: Its History Through Poems and Paintings by Japanese Masters

 I have to say, it’s been a long time since I’ve been so sorry to finish a book.
 I may have to read it again, starting today.
 If you enjoy haiku, then you can’t go wrong with this book.
 It’s beautiful.
 Addis gives the reader a necessarily adumbrated tour of Japan’s most influential Haijin (haiku poets).
 His overview is chronological and begins with the tanka.
-The tanka was a centuries older form of poetry, also brief, but five lines rather than two.
+The tanka was a centuries older form of poetry, also brief, but five lines rather than three.
 The syllabic pattern (Lee Gurga refers to the Japanese syllable — an on — as a “sound” rather than syllable) was 5-7-5-7-7.
 It’s those first three “lines”, or that syllabic pattern, that was to eventually be transformed into the haiku.

 As Addiss’s overview progresses, he offers brief biographies of the various poets along with samples of their best haiku — mostly just a small handful or even two to three.
 That’s enough, though, to give the Western reader a flavor, perhaps, of the many different poets who contributed to the haiku’s development.